 St. James in Saint James Parish, Louisiana — The American South (West South Central)

-Erected 1957 by Louisiana Department of Commerce and Industry.
+Erected 1957 by The Louisiana Department of Commerce and Industry.

 Location.
-30° 0.974′ N, 90° 50.515′ W. Marker is in St. James, Louisiana, in Saint James Parish.
-Marker is at the intersection of River Road (State Highway 18) and Department of Energy Road, on the right when traveling south on River Road.
+29° 58.949′ N, 90° 49.833′ W. Marker is in St. James, Louisiana, in Saint James Parish.
+Marker is at the intersection of River Road (State Highway 18) and Post Office Street, on the left when traveling south on River Road.
 Touch for map.
-Marker is at or near this postal address: 6613 LA-18, Saint James LA 70086, United States of America.
+Marker is in this post office area: Saint James LA 70086, United States of America.